firecracker-microvm/firecracker/docs/cpu_templates/cpu-templates.md

 | V1N1         | ARM        | Neoverse V1           |

 T2 and C3 templates are mapped as close as possible to AWS T2 and C3 instances in terms of CPU features.
+Note that on a microVM that is lauched with the C3 template and running on processors that do not enumerate FBSDP_NO, PSDP_NO and SBDR_SSDP_NO on IA32_ARCH_CAPABILITIES MSR, the kernel does not apply the mitigation against MMIO stale data vulnerability.

 The T2S template is designed to allow migrating [snapshots](../snapshotting/versioning.md) between hosts with Intel Skylake and Intel Cascade Lake securely by further